 If you are a small or large business there are plenty of chances for you to bid for work with the Northern Territory (NT) Government.

 This page will help you increase your opportunities to compete for government work and improve the quality of your quotes and tenders.

-For remote contracting policy go to the Department of Local Government and Community Services website.
+For remote contracting policy go to the Department of the Chief Minister website.

-For information on indigenous participation in construction projects go to the Department of Infrastructure website.
+For information on indigenous participation in construction projects go to the Department of Infrastructure, Planning and Logistics website.